Alex-CodeLab/django-modal/README.md

-Requires jQuery and Bootstrap 3 on client side.
+Requires jQuery and Bootstrap.
 Depends on django-crispy-forms on server side.
 This app allows to make responsive AJAX modal forms for creating, editing, deleting objects in Django.

 This is a more generic approach to adding modal windows, based on https://github.com/FZambia/django-fm